AlpFoodway at a glance

 To learn more about the project activities and their outputs click here.

-The project is innovative since it links food heritage with marketing and consumer culture and does not consider heritage communities as passive recipients of ‘top-down’ interventions, instead it supports ‘bottom-up’ mobilization processes based on engagement/empowerment of the citizenship.
+The project is innovative since it links food heritage with marketing and consumer culture and does not consider heritage communities as passive recipients of ‘top-down’ interventions, instead it supports ‘bottom-up’ mobilisation processes based on engagement/empowerment of the citizenship.
 The project also contributes to a recent international debate (the 2003 UNESCO Convention) on the Intangible Cultural Heritage.
 All Alpine administrations are experimenting safeguard and valorization solutions – albeit in a fragmented and uncoordinated way.
-The project will develop this theme at a scale – the entire Alps – never attempted before.
-As future perspective, the Alpine community could aspire to inscribe the Alpine food heritage on the UNESCO intangible cultural heritage list as a traditional foodway.
+The project has develop this theme at a scale – the entire Alps – never attempted before.
+As future perspective, the Alpine community is now working to inscribe the Alpine food heritage in the UNESCO Intangible Cultural Heritage List.

 WHO BENEFITS FROM ALPFOODWAY